 - Cooking at high temperatures can increase off-gassing of toxic chemicals into your food.

 - Once you discard it, any PFOA that gets released into the environment will never leave.
 Teflon pans cannot be recycled and must go in the trash.
 You could also consider taking it to a Community Environment Day or wherever household hazardous waste is collected in your community.

 If you’re due for a cookware upgrade, you can slowly phase out your Teflon pans with these Teflon alternatives to help create a healthier kitchen and healthier meals.
 Once you get the hang of cooking with these non-stick substitutes, you won’t look back!

-Now that you've eliminated teflon, check out these other ways to make your kitchen more eco-friendly.
+To help you on your way, check out our full guide to green cookware.
+Or, if you've already eliminated teflon, check out these other ways to make your kitchen more eco-friendly.